Switzerland

 Major place names will frequently appear on blue signs, while smaller places tend to be on white signs.
 However, you can still find large city names on a white sign.

-Swiss pedestrian signs have seven stripes, making it unique for Europe.
+Swiss pedestrian signs have seven stripes, making it almost unique for Europe.
 Furthermore, rather than the typical European square shape, the signs appear as tall blue rectangles.

 Long dashed yellow road lines are a good clue for Switzerland.